fefit/fet/README.md

     TemplateDir: "tmpls", //  default "templates"
     CompileDir: "views", // default "templates_c",
     Ignores: []string{"inc/*"}, // ignore compile paths,files that only will include.use filepath.Match
-    Ucfirst: true, // default true, will translate map keys to uppercase.
+    LowerField: true, // default false, if true will not translate keys to uppercase.
-  }
+    CompileOnline: false, // default false, you should compile your template files offline }
   fet, _ := fet.New(conf)
   // compile all files